henriquencorrea/Rocketnotes-frontend/README.md

 ## 💬 About

   RocketNotes is a project developed by Rocketseat's Explorer course.
-  The objective is to create a simple system, using modern technologies such as React, Vite, React Router DOM, Styled Components and React Icons.
+  Our objective is to create a simple system using modern technologies such as React, Vite, React Router DOM, Styled Components, and React Icons.

-  Rocketnotes is a web application in which users can register and create notes on certain subjects in an organized way, with the addition of title, description, links and tags for each note, in addition to editing the user's profile, being able to change your avatar, name, email and password.
+  With RocketNotes, you can register and create notes on specific subjects in an organized manner.
+  You can add a title, description, links, and tags for each note, as well as edit your profile.
+  You can easily modify your avatar, name, email, and password.
-  It is worth mentioning that this project is part of the Explorer trail/course offered by Rocketseat for anyone interested.
+  I want to remind you that this project is part of the Explorer trail/course provided by Rocketseat for those who are interested.

 </br></br>

 ## 🎨 Layout

-You can view the project layout via <a href="https://www.figma.com/file/Z8Bw89VSqMUA0A2wg8Y1tz/RocketNotes-(Copy)-(Copy)?type=design&node-id=0-1&mode=design&t=jaJXPOJ0fHW6qNAF-0" target="_blank">link</a>.
+You can easily view the project layout by clicking on the provided <a href="https://www.figma.com/file/Z8Bw89VSqMUA0A2wg8Y1tz/RocketNotes-(Copy)-(Copy)?type=design&node-id=0-1&mode=design&t=jaJXPOJ0fHW6qNAF-0" target="_blank">link</a>.

 <p align="center">
   <img width="850px" src=".github/Capa.jpg" />